16 min read

 How much can you customize?
 Does the platform let you match your brand, set your own domain, and control the user experience?
 Or are you stuck in someone else’s template?

 What are the monetization options?
-Can you charge for membership, sell courses, run events, and create tiered access?
+Can you charge for membership, sell courses, and create tiered access?
 Or are you limited to one revenue model?

 How’s the course and content experience?
 If you’re delivering learning alongside community, the course tools matter.
-Video hosting, progress tracking, structured curricula: none of this is optional for serious creators.
+Video hosting, progress tracking, and structured curricula - none of this is optional for serious creators.

 What happens when you need to migrate?
 No platform is forever.
 Can you get your data out cleanly?